aglogging/aglogging.github.io/README.md

-# Welcome to Appalacian Growth Logging
+# Welcome to Appalachian Growth Logging

-This is a temporary website for Appalacian Growth Logging.
+This is a temporary website for Appalachian Growth Logging.

 # Point of Contact